StarLegacy/StarLegacy.Wiki/Starships/Ship Decomposers.md

 # Ship Decomposers

-This was a feature pre-1.16 update, but was never programmed into the server again.
+This was a feature pre-1.16 update, but was never reprogrammed into the server.
 This is planned to be implemented soon™